West Space Curator

 "The Curator's role is to support artists by engaging deeply with their practices, the ideas that underpin them, and their career aspirations.

-The role requires an approachable, patient and non-judgemental sensibility, someone who makes curatorial and programming decisions in a way that isn’t reactive to what's in vogue but rather in line with their values, and who does their best to embody the language that they use to describe their work."
+The role requires an approachable, patient and non-judgemental sensibility.
+Someone who makes curatorial and programming decisions in a way that isn’t reactive to what's in vogue but rather in line with their values.
+Who does their best to embody the language they use to describe their work." — Outgoing Curator Sebastian Henry-Jones on the role, read in full here

 Key details